Aria (band): Rise to fame

 In August 1987, Aria started working on their new album, Hero of Asphalt (originally named Serving the Forces of Evil), which is considered one of the band's best albums.
-Hero... was Aria's first album published by the state music publishing monopoly Melodiya.
-Every show on the subsequent two-year tour sold out.
-Over a million copies of the album's LP have been sold.
-A music video for the song 'Rose Street' was filmed, with the band's fans in mass scenes.
+Hero of Asphalt was Aria's first album published by the state music publishing monopoly Melodiya.

 During that time, the band's relationship with their manager had reached a critical point.
 In October 1988, Udalov left the band because of the conflict, and in November Aleksandr Maniakin was invited to replace him.
 In 1989, the band then released their next album, Playing With Fire, with Yuriy Fishkin as their manager.

 In 1990, Dubinin and Mavrin signed up with the band Lion Heart, and left for Munich, only to return in August after finding an opportunity to cancel their contract.
 After celebrating their five-year anniversary with several live shows, the band began to work on their fifth album Blood for Blood, which was released in 1991.